jollyjester023/internatinaltransfer/README.md

 Let me share with you the story of Rina.
 A young woman living in Germany chose the fastest way to send money to Bangladesh for Eid 2025.

 **For the past 3 years**, Rina has been working as a nurse in Germany.
 Her family completely relied on her for all expenses.
 But with their busy schedule.
 She needed a fast and secure transfer to send money back home.
-She continually asked herself, What's the **fastest way to send money to Bangladesh for Eid?**
+She continually asked herself, What's the **fastest way to send money to Bangladesh for Eid 2025**

 One night, as she scrolled through her phone, Rina came across an advertisement for the **Remit Choice app**.
 Rina downloaded the app, and soon she was able to send money to her family.